Quality Improvement in Hospice Care

 High Caseloads of Team Members

 Historically, hospice nurse case managers have been assigned 10 to 12 patient caseloads [10].
-However, study results show that 88% of HCEs actually had a higher nurse case manager caseload (13 to 18 patients), in home care settings (see figure 3).
+However, study results show that 88% of HCEs actually had a higher nurse case manager caseload (13 to 18 patients) in in-home care settings (see Figure 3).

 The difference was in the use of social workers.
-HCEs were able to manage higher caseloads due to help from more social workers.
-While historically social workers have been assigned to as high as 30 patient cases, social workers at HCEs were assigned only 13 to 18 patients (see figure 4).
+HCEs were able to manage higher caseloads with help from more social workers.
+While historically, social workers have been assigned to as many as 30 patient cases, social workers at HCEs were assigned only 13 to 18 patients (see Figure 4).

 Reflects data from hospice agencies that scored highest on quality care surveys